 Bear Head Lake State Park

-Bear Head Lake State Park is located at the edge of the Boundary Waters Canoe area near Ely.
-It’s a beautiful park in one of the most beautiful areas of the state, with both developed and rustic camp grounds.
+Bear Head Lake State Park (DNR website) is located at the edge of the Boundary Waters Canoe Area near Ely.
+It’s a beautiful park in one of the most beautiful areas of the state, with both developed and rustic campgrounds.

-Bear Head Lake State Park is exactly what you expect in a northern Minnesota park!
+Bear Head Lake State Park is everything you expect in a northern Minnesota park!

 Big Bog State Recreation Area

-Big Bog State Recreation Area, located in far northern Minnesota, may be the state’s last true wilderness.
+Big Bog State Recreation Area (DNR website), located in far northern Minnesota, may be the state’s last true wilderness.
 A mile-long boardwalk allows visitors to enter the little visited world of a peat bog where rare plants, animals, and birds can be found.

-This park is home to a variety of rare orchids and carnivorous plants, but you need good timing and sharp eyes to spot them.
+This park is home to various rare orchids and carnivorous plants, but you need good timing and sharp eyes to spot them.

 For those seeking a more traditional park experience, part of the park is focused on outdoor recreation, with camping, hiking, swimming, and fishing available along Upper Red Lake and the Tamarack River.